Zero-Tang/NoirVisor/README.md

 Develop a length-disassemble engine so that BeaEngine will be discarded and the entire project will be under MIT license.

 # Completed Features
-- Stealth SSDT Hook (NtOpenProcess Hook) on 64-bit Windows
+- Stealth SSDT Hook (NtOpenProcess Hook) on 64-bit Windows, Intel Processor.
-- Stealth Inline Hook (NtSetInformationFile Hook) on 64-bit Windows
+- Stealth Inline Hook (NtSetInformationFile Hook) on 64-bit Windows, Intel Processor.
+- CPUID caching architecture.

 # License
 All the codes, except the BeaEngine, with NoirVisor are licensed under MIT License. <br>
 BeaEngine, as declared by BeatriX, is licensed under Lesser GPL v3.
 Therefore, partial code, under this repository, from BeaEngine are licensed under LGPL v3.

+# Code of Conduct
+The Code of Conduct is added to NoirVisor Project since May.5th, 2019.
+Please follow rule when contributing.